AAIDev/Automatic-Unturned-Updater/README.txt

 This is a simple automatic Unturned updater.

-Prerequesites:
- - Unturned
+Requirements:
- - Rocketmod
+ - Linux
+ - Running Unturned server in a TMUX session (script attached in GitHub for this)
- - Tmux
+ - RocketMod already installed
- - Two brain cells

  Steps:
  0. Install SteamCMD so you can do literally everything else here.